WHO Write Pathological Demand Avoidance as a Distinct ASD Subtype in ICD11 Final Version

 NHS NICE Guidance requires that the individual's personal profile is explained in diagnostic reports, but in practice this doesn't help the child, if the NHS region denies that PDA exists, which is happening in some areas.
 Typical ASD strategies that don't work for PDA, will still be recommended.
 The English and Scottish Governments both formally recognise that PDA falls within the autism spectrum, in response to recent petitions.
 However, as explained above, because of the distinct differences of PDA to other ASDs, the clinical overreliance on the ADOS which doesn't always identify those with PDA, the ignorance among diagnosticians that PDA is an ASD, the need for different techniques for support and the postcode lottery across the UK (https://www.zeemaps.com/map?group=1558150) - and likely other countries - as to diagnosing PDA, a clear description and diagnostic code in the International Classification of Diseases Manual is required for ASD-PDA, so that all with the condition are accurately diagnosed and receive the right support.

-Therefore we ask the World Health Organisation to formally recognise Pathological Demand Avoidance as a distinct subtype under the Autism Spectrum Disorder category in the ICD11 when it is finalised and issued.
+Therefore we ask the World Health Organisation (WHO) to formally recognise Pathological Demand Avoidance as a distinct subtype under the Autism Spectrum Disorder category in the ICD11 when it is finalised and issued.